Schleswig-Holstein Police: Wasserschutzpolizei

-The Water Protection Police (Wasserschutzpolizei) is directly subordinated to the Landespolizeiamt and isn't part of a Police Directorate.
-Additionally to the German national waters on the Schleswig-Holstein coast, the Water protection Police also patrols the Kiel Canal.
+The Maritime Police (Wasserschutzpolizei) is directly subordinated to the Landespolizeiamt and isn't part of a Police Directorate.
+Additionally to the German national waters on the Schleswig-Holstein coast, the Waterways Police also patrols the Kiel Canal.

-Water Protection Police Precincts are located in Kiel, Brunsbüttel and Lübeck, its subordinated stations in Flensburg, Kappeln, Husum, Heligoland and Fehmarn.
+Waterways Police Precincts are located in Kiel, Brunsbüttel and Lübeck, its subordinated stations in Flensburg, Kappeln, Husum, Heligoland and Fehmarn.

-The Island of Heligoland is patrolled by the Water Protection Police, as opposed to other German Islands.
+The Island of Heligoland is patrolled by the Waterways Police, as opposed to other German Islands.

 Ranks

-The ranking-system of the Schleswig-Holstein State Police is divided into three levels: the junior level, Laufbahngruppe 1.2, formerly known as mittlerer Dienst, the senior level, Laufbahngruppe 2.1, formerly known as gehoener Dienst, and the command level, Laufbahngruppe 2.2, formerly known as höherer Dienst.
+The ranking-system of the Schleswig-Holstein State Police is divided into three levels: the junior level, Laufbahngruppe 1.2, formerly known as mittlerer Dienst, the senior level, Laufbahngruppe 2.1, formerly known as gehobener Dienst, and the command level, Laufbahngruppe 2.2, formerly known as höherer Dienst.
 Uniformed officers, such as those of the Schutzpolizei visibly wear their rank.
 Officers of the Criminal Investigation Police do not wear Uniforms, thus there are no Insignias designed for them.
 Within the ranking system, their titles differ from those of the Schutzpolizei, as the prefix Polizei- is changed to Kriminal-.
 For example: The equivalent to a Polizeioberkommissar would be a Kriminaloberkommissar.